Close Menu

 Facebook Twitter LinkedIn Pinterest WhatsApp Email

-Marketed extensively as a treatment for constipation and a ‘detox’ tea, senna herbal tea is quite a popular herbal medicine.
-It has proven health benefits and has been used as a medicine in traditional Chinese treatments for inflammation, constipation, and colon cleansing, among others.
-Senna is a powerful herb and comes with quite a few side effects as well.
-Let’s discuss in detail the health benefits of senna herb tea.
+Marketed extensively as a treatment for constipation and as a ‘detox’ tea, senna herbal tea is quite popular.
+It has been used as a traditional remedy for constipation and digestive issues for centuries and is recognized today as an FDA-approved over-the-counter laxative.
+Senna is a powerful herb and can cause quite a few side effects, especially with long-term use.
+Let’s discuss in detail the health benefits and limits of senna herb tea.

 Seena Herb Leaf